e1miran/Now-Playing-Serato/README.md

 * __HTML Template__ - The [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) file that will be used when the song has been updated.
 See [More on Template Files](#more-on-template-files) below.

 * __Server Path__ - Directory to be used to store the web server index file that is created after processing the template.
+If this field is kept blank, the system temporary directory will be used.

 ### Local Mode